Jehad Thakri

-Jehad Thakri (جهاد ذكري; born 21 July 2001) is a Saudi Arabian footballer who plays as a defender for Al-Qadsiah.
+Jehad Abdullatif Ahmed Thakri (جهاد ذكري; born 21 July 2001) is a Saudi Arabian footballer who plays as a defender for Al-Qadsiah and the Saudi Arabia national team.

 Career

 Thakri started his career at the youth teams of Al-Qadsiah.
 On 5 November 2020, Thakri signed his first professional contract with Al-Qadsiah.
 He made his first-team debut on 23 February 2021 in the league match against Al-Batin.